patel-himanshu/web-scraper/README.md

 # Python Tools for Web Scraping

 **Beautiful Soup** is a Python library for getting data out of HTML, XML, and other markup languages.
 It is a data parser.
 Beautiful Soup helps you pull particular content from a webpage, remove the HTML markup, and save the information.
 It is a tool for web scraping that helps you clean up and parse the documents you have pulled down from the web.
+The 3 supported parsers for Beautiful Soup are *html.parser*, *html5lib* and *lxml*.

 **Scrapy** is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
 It can also be used to extract data using APIs.
 It is a complete web scraping solution.

 **Selenium** is an open-source web testing tool.
 It is used to automate browser activities, hence it is also known as a web-driver.
 It is particularly useful for scraping, if the website uses JavaScript to serve content.

-Other libraries (such as **Requests**, **lxml**), also have their own benefits.
+Other libraries (such as **Requests**, **lxml**, **requests-html**), also have their own benefits.
 All of these libraries have quite a simple learning curve, and contain good documentation.

 # Resources